 - Food Allergies: This is an increasing concern, and rightly so.
 Many food allergies are life threatening if not treated properly.
 Kids love snacks, but we should always be aware of the dangers of food allergies.

 - Kidnapping: This is every parent’s worst nightmare.
-While it may be a rare, Sunday school programs should establish safeguards to make it impossible to steal a child from any church program.
+While it may be a rare, Sunday school programs should establish safeguards and make it easy to find an affordable background check USA to make it impossible to steal a child from any church program.

 - Sexual Abuse: Few things are more devastating to a child, especially when the predator uses religious authority to accomplish their crime.
 Churches have not done enough to prevent the sexual abuse of children.